 Instead of Amsterdam, try Stockholm, Sweden

 While Amsterdam has always been a heavily visited city, tourism there has evolved from being a mere nuisance to locals to rendering some neighborhoods nearly unlivable.
-In the city center, long time residents are seeing their local grocery stores and pharmacies replaced with garish souvenir shops and cannabis peddlers.
+In the city center, long-time residents see their local grocery stores and pharmacies replaced with garish souvenir shops and cannabis peddlers.

 While tourists to Stockholm in balmy weather might relish in dining at outdoor cafés or strolling through Gamla Stan (Old Town), those who brave the Swedish winter will be rewarded spectacularly.
 When the canals freeze over, you can use them for skate sailing, a sport that mixes kite surfing with ice skating.